Fathers and Sons (novel): Historical context and notes

 The fathers and children of the novel refers to the growing divide between the two generations of Russians, and the character Yevgeny Bazarov, a nihilist who rejects the old order.

 Turgenev wrote Fathers and Sons as a response to the growing cultural schism that he saw between liberals of the 1830s/1840s and the growing nihilist movement.
 Both the nihilists (the "sons") and the 1830s liberals (the "fathers") sought Western-based social change in Russia.
 Additionally, these two modes of thought were contrasted with the Slavophiles, who believed that Russia's path lay in its traditional spirituality.

 Turgenev's novel was responsible for popularizing the use of the term nihilism, which became widely used after the novel was published.

 Fathers and Sons might be regarded as the first wholly modern novel in Russian literature (Gogol's Dead Souls, another main contender, was referred to by the author as a poem or epic in prose as in the style of Dante's Divine Comedy, and was at any rate never completed).
 The novel introduces a dual character study, as seen with the gradual breakdown of Bazarov's and Arkady's nihilistic opposition to emotional display, especially in the case of Bazarov's love for Madame Odintsova.

 The novel is also the first Russian work to gain prominence in the Western world, eventually gaining the approval of well established novelists Gustave Flaubert, Guy de Maupassant, and Henry James.

 The Bolshevik revolutionary Vladimir Bazarov adopted his pseudonym from the character of Yevgeny Bazarov in this novel.

 Adaptations

+Stage

 Canadian playwright George F. Walker's 1988 play Nothing Sacred is a stage adaptation of Fathers and Sons.
 Irish playwright Brian Friel has also adapted the novel, under the same title.

+Television

+In 1971 the book was adapted as a television miniseries with the same title in the United Kingdom.

+In Pakistan, the novel was adapted as a drama serial in 1974 with Qurbatain aur Faasley on Pakistan Television Network.